wso2/docs-is/en/docs/learn/username-recovery-via-user-preferred-notification-channel.md

     customize the email template.
 For more information, see [Customizing Automated Emails](../../learn/customizing-automated-emails).

+### Managing SMS Notification templates

 The templates for SMS notifications are stored in the registry.
-Follow the following steps to edit the sms notification template.
+Follow the steps below to edit the sms notification template.

 1. Log in to the Management Console and click `Main> Registry> Browse`.